benbahrenburg/Ti.iSpeech/iOS/README.md

 Ti.API.info("Is Audio available? " + ispeech.isAvailable());
 </code></pre>

+<h3>requestPermission</h3>

+Starting with iOS 7, you now need to request permission before using the microphone.
+To do this call the requestPermission method.
+This will request the permission and return the results.
+If permission has already been granted, true/false will be returned to indicate the status of the request.

+<b>Parameters</b>
+None

+<b>Example</b>
+<pre><code>
+Ti.API.info("Has Microphone permission? " + ispeech.requestPermission());
+</code></pre>

 <h2>Module Properties</h2>
 The following properties are available from the module.
 These can be used to config the Recognizer and Dictation proxies.